flipcoder/textbeat/README.md

 The tempo is in BPM, and the grid is based in subdivisions.
-Musicians can think of grid as fractions of quarter note, Grid is the beat subdivision.
+Musicians can think of grid as fractions of quarter note, The grid is the beat/quarter-note subdivision.

 Both Tempo and Grid can be decimal numbers as well.